- Aging & Longevity

-Use skin cleansing product that's right for you
+Use skin cleansing product that's right for you.

-Drink plenty of water for healthy skin
+Drink plenty of water for healthy skin.

 The skin like other parts of the body needs to be moisturized or hydrated.
-Water helps eliminate pollutants from the skin that can cause blemishes, and need to be hydrated to maintain the skin looking fleshy and clean.
+Water helps eliminate pollutants from the surface that can cause blemishes, and need to be hydrated to maintain the skin looking fleshy and clean.

 To keep the skin moisturized, make sure you drink a minimum of half a gallon (2 liters) of water daily.

-Omega 3 boost your skin protection
+Omega 3 boost your skin protection.

 If EFAs is not present, skin-cell membranes and that entire protective shield can't do their job.
-The skin ends up extremely vulnerable, dry and susceptible to produce a more damaging type of sebum, making it dry, swollen and blemished.
+The skin ends up extremely vulnerable, dry and susceptible to produce a more damaging type of sebum, making it dull, swollen and blemished.

 Often its beneficial to take an omega-3 or GLA supplements to enhance your skin’s health.
 You'll get those in nearly all grocery stores, and of course all natural-foods shop.